 The Institute of Food, Nutrition and Human Health (IFNHH) is a leading provider of knowledge for food and health innovation in New Zealand.
 IFNHH offers integrated research and education across the entire food and health value chain.

-The Food Science and Technology Division specialises in all aspects of food manufacture to satisfy the current needs of the world’s population.
-Our graduates are in high demand, as they develop theoretical and practical knowledge that enable them to work in the international food industry.
+The Food Science and Technology Division specialises in all aspects of food manufacture to satisfy the needs of the world’s population.
+Our graduates are in high demand, as they develop theoretical and practical knowledge that enables them to work in the international food industry.
 Our courses are taught in New Zealand and abroad.

-The science of human nutrition encompasses all interactions between dietary nutrients and the human body.
-By studying how individual food components are digested, absorbed, metabolised, and utilised, we can understand their effects on genes, cells, organs, and the whole person.
-Deliberate manipulation of these food interactions can lead to improved health.
+Human nutrition encompasses all interactions between nutrients and the human body.
+By studying how individual food components are digested, absorbed, metabolised and utilised, we can understand their effects on genes, cells, organs and the whole person.
+Deliberate manipulation of these interactions can improve health.

 Human physiology studies the normal functions of the human body, including its organ systems.
 From foetal development to geriatric diseases, physiology is at the core of the biological sciences.
 By learning how the body works normally, scientists can then identify what is abnormal and work to find ways to improve health, longevity, and wellbeing.